krzentner/language-world/data/text-davinci-003/basic_md/push-4.md

-The steps the robot should perform to slide the puck to the target location reliably are as follows:
+    - When the robot's gripper is not near the puck and the robot's gripper is open, the robot should move gripper to above puck.
-    - When the robot's gripper is not above puck and the robot's gripper is not vertically aligned with the puck, the robot should put the gripper above the puck.
+    - When the robot's gripper is near the puck and the robot's gripper is open, the robot should close its gripper around puck.
-    - When the robot's gripper is vertically aligned with the puck and the robot's gripper is not near puck, the robot should push the gripper into the puck.
+    - When the robot's gripper is around puck and the robot's gripper is closed, the robot should push the puck to the target location.
-    - When the robot's gripper is near the puck and the puck is below the robot's gripper, the robot should slide the puck to the goal.
+    - When the robot's gripper has reached the target location, the robot should open its gripper and let go of the puck.